thomasptharakan/BC_WK1_C1/README.md

 This repository ("Horiseon Company Website") contains the code for the Horiseon company website.
 Horiseon is a digital management company.
 The website provides a listing of the companies key products and capabilites.

-The Website built using html and css and demonstrates the use to semantic tags and comments.
+The Website is built using html and css and demonstrates the use of semantic tags and comments.

 ## Table of Contents